Gozkybrain/my-babe-app/README.md

 11. I will say it, they are cheating on you with your friend.
 How come you have not noticed yet?

 ## Final Note
+This game can be further improved with more information, and upgrading the results algorithm.

+For instance, take in more data like their age, their state of origin & current state, their best friend's name, their occupation, and all.

+With this data, we can enhance the algorithm to generate near correct guesses, but this is basic and has helped me understand the concepts I imagined.